Rick

 Kopiloco serves popular Malaysia local dishes like laksa, nasi lemak, kampung fried rice, rojak, cendol, mee hoon kueh, Hainanese traditional breakfast (kopi, toasts and soft-boiled eggs), etc. Customers are spoilt for choice and it will take several visits to try all their signature dishes.

 Kopiloco's nasi lemak is a good start for breakfast.
-The coconut-milk-flavoured rice with a fried egg, peanuts and fried anchovies can be added with otak-otak, boneless chicken or rendang chicken.
+The basic nasi lemak consists of coconut-milk-flavoured rice with a fried egg, peanuts and fried anchovies and can be optionally added with otak-otak, boneless chicken or rendang chicken — I have it with fried boneless chicken.
 Eating with some sambal chilli is a must.

 For beverages, Kopiloco serves a wide range of traditional kopi, including their hot / ice "Signature Kopiloco" coffee and Taiping-specialty hor ga sai (虎咬狮, kopi + cocoa powder).
 Their Signature Ice Kopiloco looks interesting — will try it next time.